PeterWinzell/GDP-melco/report/report.md

 T.B.A
 # Demo applications

 The real power and benefits with the VIS specification is shown when you start writing demos - any application framework that are able to speak wss[[]]() will be able to interface the server.
-The applications needs to be authenticated and action authorized

 # Tests

 We are running two separate test suites where we have developed one of these and this is a Qt test client where we are able to test server performance.
 This test client is available and should be configurable for any implementation.
 The client is also a Qt application.